MineLittlePony/MineLittlePony-Legacy/README.md

 ## Building

-1) JDK 8 or higher is required.
+1) JDK 21 or higher is required for building, though the mod will run on Java 8 or higher.
 2) Open a terminal window in the same directory as the sources (git clone or extracted from zip).
 Run the following command (Windows):

 ```